Shape-and-Shift/shopware-test-task/README.md

 - [Vue Component library](https://component-library.shopware.com/)
 - [Create an admin module](https://docs.shopware.com/en/shopware-platform-dev-en/how-to/custom-module?category=shopware-platform-dev-en/how-to)

 The new navigation point "Branches -> Overview" should be between customers and content within the administartion.
+It's described within the documentation [how you add this navigation](https://docs.shopware.com/en/shopware-platform-dev-en/how-to/custom-module#navigation) within your admin module.
+If you wonder how you can specify the order of the menu, take a look at some core module how it's done.

+Now let's get started:

 **Plugin name:** SasBranches
+*You can run `bin/console plugin:create` to create your plugin via the CLI*

 **Entity Name**: `sas_branch`